Introducing Agatha Raisin

 Genre: Mystery

+Agatha Raisin has taken early retirement from a successful high-profile career.
+She’s moved to the English countryside as she’s dreamed of doing most of her life.
 But like so many, she learns that her work comprised more of her life and being than she realized.
 In short, she’s bored and with no apparent purpose.
 She needs a hobby.
 And investigating a couple murders in the neighborhood gives her something to occupy her time.

 Along the way, she’s often irascible, mean, and discourteous to her new neighbors.
 Other times, she might be shy, weepy, depressed and lost.
 And in still other situations, she may be thoughtful, polite and charming.
-In essence, she’s like most people.
+In essence, she’s like most ordinary people.

 Sources For This Book